-The Campus also operates a satellite facility that is located at 2051 W. Main Street, League City, TX 77573.
-The satellite location is comprised of approximately 11,000 square feet and will include two classrooms, a computer lab, a dental assisting lab, a medical assisting lab, a Learning Resource Center, a student lounge, a faculty breakroom and administrative areas.
+The Campus is located at 2051 W. Main Street, League City, TX 77573 and is comprised of approximately 11,000 square feet, including a computer lab, a dental assisting lab, two medical assisting labs, a culinary lab/kitchen, a Learning Resource Center, a student lounge, a faculty breakroom and administrative areas.
 Information regarding relevant local safety and health standards, such as fire, building, and sanitation is available to students upon request.